CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 ### OPTION A: sorting into media

 {% include note.html content="We recommend Option A if you plan to sort > 3000 cells.
-Followings sorting, RNA is extracted and used as input for cDNA generation." %}
+Following sorting, RNA is extracted and used as input for cDNA generation." %}

 * Always use the 100 uM nozzle on the sorter (rather than 70 uM) and sort at low speed (~5-7K events/sec).
 This will be more gentle on the cells